SMT-LIB/benchmark-submission-2023/README.md

   * Application: the general goal;
   * Target solver: the solvers that were initially used to check the benchmarks;
   * Publications: references to related publications.
-This can be followed by any other useful information in free text.
+This should be followed by any other useful information in free text.
 - ```<category>``` is either `"crafted"`, indicating that it was hand-made, `"random"`, indicating that it was generated randomly, or `"industrial"` (everything else).
 Note that the quotes are significant.